-Prices for LPG for residentials in 12 kg cylinders, which are not subsidized by the government, are converted from IDR/kg to IDR/l using a density of 0.542 kg/l.
+Prices for LPG for residentials in 12 kg cylinders, which are not subsidized by the government, are not included in the database.

 Prices for LPG for commercial users refer to 50 kg cylinders and converted from IDR/kg to IDR/l using a density of 0.542 kg/l.